salihmarangoz/salihmarangoz/README.md

 # Hi there! :wave:

 Welcome!
 I am Salih from Turkey :tr:.
 You can find my personal website at [salihmarangoz.github.io](https://salihmarangoz.github.io) and my YouTube channel [here](https://www.youtube.com/channel/UCu8rMm9uYrH-wwY1gI--fSQ).
 On this page; you can find my projects, notebooks, scripts, and tools.
 Also, I have categorized and summarized my projects as seen below for you.
+Recent and active projects are located on the first rows of tables.
 I wish you a good day!